 DE-Carbonise your business

 Coronavirus (COVID-19) update: The DE-Carbonise team is continuing to work with businesses in line with COVID-19 restrictions.
 We are accepting new enquiries for free carbon reduction support and can give technical advice and process grant applications.
-Please get in touch to discuss how we can work with your business.
+Please submit an expression of interest to discuss how we can work with your business.

-The DE-Carbonise project can help small to medium sized businesses (SME) based in Derby and Derbyshire to reduce carbon emissions, save costs and become more sustainable.
+The DE-Carbonise project aims to help small and medium sized-businesses (SMEs) based in Derby and Derbyshire to:

-The project is a partnership between the University of Derby, Derby City Council and Derbyshire County Council and is part-funded by the European Regional Development Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.
-The film below shows some case studies in Derby:
+DE-Carbonise is a partnership between the University of Derby, Derby City Council and Derbyshire County Council and is part-funded by the European Regional Development Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.
+Support from the project is available until October 2022.

 Free on-site carbon reduction surveys